 Children come into care for many different reasons.
 Sometimes it is because of a parent’s short-term illness or a temporary problem within the family that requires the children to have alternative care.
 Some have experienced domestic violence or witnessed drug and alcohol misuse, others have been abused or neglected.
 For many children and young people fostering is often their first positive experience of family life.

-Fostering offers these children a safe and caring family, usually geographically close to their home, while they are unable to live with their own, and provides an opportunity for other professionals to work with the birth family to help resolve their issues.
+Fostering offers children a safe and caring family, usually geographically close to their home, while they are unable to live with their own, and provides an opportunity for other professionals to work with the birth family to help resolve their issues.